Ocean: Protection

-Protecting Earth's oceans ecosystem/s against its recognized threats is a major component of environmental protection and is closely related to sustainable development.
-One of its main techniques is the creation and enforcement of marine protected areas (MPAs).
-Other techniques may include standardized product certifications, supply chain transparency requirements policies, policies to prevent marine pollution, eco-tariffs, research and development, ecosystem-assistance (e.g. for coral reefs), support for sustainable seafood (e.g. sustainable fishing practices and types of aquaculture), banning and systematically obstructing (e.g. via higher costs policies) unsustainable ocean use and associated industries (e.g. cruise ship travel, certain shipping practices), monitoring, revising waste management of plastics and fashion industry pollutants, protection of marine resources and components whose extraction or disturbance would cause substantial harm, engagement of broader publics and impacted communities, novel decision-making mechanisms, and the development of ocean clean-up projects.
-Ocean protection serves to i.a. protect human health and to safeguard stable conditions of this natural ecosystem upon which humans depend.
+Ocean protection serves to safeguard the ecosystems in the oceans upon which humans depend.
+Protecting these ecosystems from threats is a major component of environmental protection.
+One of protective measures is the creation and enforcement of marine protected areas (MPAs).
+Marine protection may need to be considered within a national, regional and international context.
+Other measures include supply chain transparency requirement policies, policies to prevent marine pollution, ecosystem-assistance (e.g. for coral reefs) and support for sustainable seafood (e.g. sustainable fishing practices and types of aquaculture).
+There is also the protection of marine resources and components whose extraction or disturbance would cause substantial harm, engagement of broader publics and impacted communities, and the development of ocean clean-up projects (removal of marine plastic pollution).
+Examples of the latter include Clean Oceans International and The Ocean Cleanup.

-It may be necessary to consider marine protection within a national, regional and international context.

 In 2021, 43 expert scientists published the first scientific framework version that – via integration, review, clarifications and standardization – enables the evaluation of levels of protection of marine protected areas and can serve as a guide for any subsequent efforts to improve, plan and monitor marine protection quality and extents.
 Examples are the efforts towards the 30%-protection-goal of the "Global Deal For Nature" and the UN's Sustainable Development Goal 14 ("life below water").

-Global Ocean Treaty

-In March 2023 a Global Ocean Treaty was signed.
-Greenpeace called it "the biggest conservation victory ever".
+In March 2023 a High Seas Treaty was signed.
+It is legally binding.
 The main achievement is the new possibility to create marine protected areas in international waters.
 By doing so the agreement now makes it possible to protect 30% of the oceans by 2030 (part of the 30 by 30 target).
+The treaty has articles regarding the principle "polluter-pays", and different impacts of human activities including areas beyond the national jurisdiction of the countries making those activities.
+The agreement was adopted by the 193 United Nations Member States.